jeftegoes/AwsOverview/Security, Identity, & Compliance/Amazon Inspector.md

 - Send findings to Amazon Event Bridge.
   ![Amazon Inspector Diagram](/Images/Security,%20Identity,%20&%20Compliance/AmazonInspectorDiagram.png)

-# 2. What does AWS Inspector evaluate?
+# 2. What does Amazon Inspector evaluate?

 - > **IMPORTANT!
 Only for EC2 instances, Container Images and Lambda functions.**
 - Continuous scanning of the infrastructure, only when needed.